-The girls varsity team at Parkdale has been dominating the field this season with a record of 10-1.
-On Tuesday October 29th, 2019 the team made regional finals and won with a score of 2-1, crowning them as Regional Champions.
+The girls varsity team at Parkdale dominated the field this season with an overall record of 10-1.
+On Tuesday October 29th, the team made regional finals and won with a score of 2-1, crowning them as Regional Champions.

 “These girls work hard.
 When I’m there they work hard, when I’m not there they work hard,” said Head coach and gym teacher Ms. Bethea.
 “They didn’t just wake up and become a strong team.
 They put that work in.”

-While juggling their school work and their outside life, the team finds a way to practice everyday after school from 3 to 6pm, getting prepared and ready for their games.
-All of their hardwork and dedication Paid off in the long run.
+While juggling their school work and their outside lives, the team found a way to practice everyday after school from 3 to 6pm, practicing, running drills and getting ready for their games.
+All of their hardwork and dedication paid off in the long run.

 Although, practicing nonstop helps the team in the field, it’s the bond between the girls that has made them into the strong team they are.